jepler/wwvbpy/README.md

 work with historical data, the epoch is arbitrarily assumed to run from 1970 to 2069.)

-Note that the NIST page of DUT1 offsets may be incomplete; on 2021-07-04 I noticed that DUT1=-1 was being broadcast, but as of 2019-10-05 the latest data on the NIST page gives the latest DUT1 correction as DUT1=-2 starting on 2019-05-02, as does the current NIST Time and Frequency Bulletin, NISTIR 8346-09 for 2021-09.

 Programs include:
  * `wwvbgen`, the main commandline generator program
  * `wwvbtk`, visualize the simulated WWVB signal in real-time using Tkinter